 Just be sure to do yourself a favor by skipping the reboot.
 It trades the entirety of the franchise’s charm and scariness for some of the most gratuitous, sickening, torture-porn gore that I’ve ever seen.

-Ben’s Movie Pick: The Texas Chainsaw Massacre – It’s been roughly 15 years since I last saw The Texas Chainsaw Massacre, and only now do I realize what a damn shame that is.
+Ben’s Movie Pick: The Texas Chainsaw Massacre – It has been roughly 15 years since my previous (and first) viewing of The Texas Chainsaw Massacre, and only now do I realize what a damn shame that is.
 Apparently my teenage self wasn’t able to appreciate this movie for some reason, which is honestly quite embarrassing for a horror fan like myself.
 Tobe Hooper’s genre-defining classic may not be as bloody as its reputation implies, but that’s honestly a good thing.
-Instead of relying on gore, The Texas Chainsaw Massacre goes for shock value by using its haunting music, sound design, disturbing visuals, and a few insanely effective jump scares to assault your senses in a manner that’s equally grotesque and terrifying.
+Instead of relying on gore, The Texas Chainsaw Massacre scares you with its haunting music, sound design, disturbing visuals, and a few insanely effective jump scares to assault your senses in a manner that’s equally memorable and terrifying.
 Leatherface and his twisted, demented family truly are the stuff of nightmares, and their home is one of the most disgusting settings I’ve seen in any film.
 The movie takes a little while to get going, but once the mask-wearing murderer enters the picture, The Texas Chainsaw Massacre becomes damn near perfect descent into pure, unadulterated horror that is rightly recognized as a landmark of slasher cinema.

 Lauren’s Movie Pick: Unpregnant – If describing Unpregnant as a feel good abortion film makes you uncomfortable then this HBO Max pro-choice movie is probably not going to be for you, no matter how much you like road trip films.
 Haley Lu Richardson and Barbie Ferreira star as estranged best friends who are much too trusting of strangers as they journey from Missouri to New Mexico when Veronica discovers she’s pregnant and doesn’t want to tell her parents about the abortion she plans to get.
 Though there are one or two moments of “is this the character talking or is the writer taking a moment to soapbox?” during the film, I think Unpregnant handles the subject matter really well, always making the choice seem like a valid option, never really shaming our guilt-tripping Veronica for making the best choice for herself.
 I was a bit surprised by how big some of the moments along the road get, seeing as I wasn’t really expecting escalating hijinks after the more earnest and level start, but even as the plot started to lose me, the relationship between the two girls is what kept me enjoying the film overall.